CheckPointSW-Community/CPX-2025-automation-ws/README.md

 # CPX-2025-automation-ws
 Check Point Autmation workshop at CPX 2025, allowing engineers to get hands-on experience on the Check Point management API and the integration with Terraform and Ansible

+Add a description and a diagram of the automation environment

 ## Connect to the environment
 1. Open the provided link and go to the tab “**Windows Client**” in CloudShare.
 2. On "**Windows Client**" click on "**Reload Window**" to allow Visual Studio Code to reconnect to the Orchestration Server
 <br><img width="469" alt="image" src="https://github.com/user-attachments/assets/b9d6a66c-39bf-4bd9-86e5-e96583f1558b" />

+3. add a step to check Remote-SSH connectivity to orchestration server in the status bar of VS Code.
-3. Follow the instructions in the open **README.md** in Visual Studio Code
+4. Follow the instructions in the open **README.md** in Visual Studio Code

 ## Lab 1 - Build simple Check Point policy with IAC using Terraform

 ### Prepare the environment
-1. In this environment we stored the login information in these environmental variables
+1. In this environment we stored the Check Point management server login information on the orchestration server in these environmental variables
    * CHECKPOINT_API_KEY
    * CHECKPOINT_SERVER